FAES-R-Tutorials/PlotAnnotations/README.md

 [![R build status](https://github.com/FAES-R-Tutorials/PlotAnnotations/workflows/R-CMD-check/badge.svg)](https://github.com/FAES-R-Tutorials/PlotAnnotations/actions)
 <!-- badges: end -->

-The goal of PlotAnnotations is to ...
+The goal of PlotAnnotations is to demonstrate how to add annotations to a ggplot graph

 ## Installation